Hearty Chickpea Soup with Vegetables

 ¼ cup red pepper, chopped

-Place the beans in the slow cooker with ½- 1onion (sliced), 1 tablespoon of salt, 2 cloves garlic.
+Place the beans in the slow cooker with ½ – 1onion (sliced), 1 teaspoon of salt, 2 cloves garlic.
 Cover with water 2 inches and cook on high for 5 hours or until tender.
+You can pressure cook them to speed up the time or measure out from a can of garbanzos.

-Drain, but reserve any leftover liquid for sautéing veggies and the onion and garlic.
+Drain, but reserve any leftover liquid for sautéing.

-Add sliced onion and garlic, and sauté in a little leftover liquid until onion is golden brown and translucent.
+Saute in pan over medium-high heat, sliced onion and garlic with a little leftover liquid (from the garbanzos) until onion is golden brown and translucent.

-Add red and green pepper to the sautéed vegetables.
+Add red and green peppers to the sautéed mix.

 Season to taste with salt and cilantro.

-Cover cashews with enough water to blend well.
-Add cashew blended.
-Add to the above ingredients when they are boiling.
+Cover cashews with enough water to blend well and add to the above ingredients when they are boiling.
+Boil another minute or less to allow soup to thicken.

 Fiber-rich chickpeas are high in protein.
 This combination of protein and fiber promotes satiety.
 Consequently, chickpeas may improve appetite control.
-Garbanzos, as chickpeas are sometimes called, are excellent food for blood sugar control.
-The soluble fiber in chickpeas help to lower cholesterol.
+Garbanzos, as chickpeas are sometimes called, are an excellent food for blood sugar control.
+The soluble fiber in chickpeas helps to lower cholesterol.

 © 2020, Wildwood Sanitarium.
 All rights reserved.